-The clasp brakes (5) are designed to be folded up as one piece, soldered together and then tidied up afterwards.
-If you wish press out the half etched rivets at the top of the brake shoe and on the hanger bracket.
-I use a drop head rivet press for this with the parts held on one of those ubiquitous green cutting mats.
-Remove from the fret and fold up.
-Most of the fold lines are through 90° except for the one between the two plates with the holes in which is through 180° with the fold line on the outside.
-There are four parts to the brake shoes: Two outer detail parts and two inner shoes.
-The inner shoe parts needs to be folded through 180° with the fold line on the outside.
+The remaining fold lines are through $90^{\circ} \frac{\text{except}}{\text{except}}$ for the one between the two plates with the holes in which is through $180^{\circ}$ with the fold line on the outside.

 The four parts of the brake shoes need to be aligned and soldered in place.
-I do this by putting a 0.5mm drill bit or a suitably sized tapered reamer through the holes for the yolks and clamp the four etched layers together using a pair of self closing tweezers.
+I do this by putting a 0.5mm drill bit or a suitably sized tapered reamer through the holes for the yokes and clamp the four etched layers together using a pair of self closing tweezers.
 If you hold the drill in one hand you can rest the base of the tweezers on the workbench leaving one hand free for the soldering iron.
 It's easier than it sounds, see attached photo.
 Solder together.
-There are clasp brake infills (6) which go between the two sides of the clasp brake assembly at the base to fill out the bracket that attaches the clasp brakes hangers to the underframes.
-Fold them double, fit between the two brake hangers and solder in place.
 You can now clean up the clasp brake assembly and the shoes in particular.

+Do not fix to the chassis yet.
 Put to one side and continue with the rest of the brakegear for the moment.